Linzi - strategy

 Luke - creative

-Hi, I’m a backpack creative - Co-Founder & Creative Director of Protect Blue.
+Hi, I’m a backpack creative and Co-Founder & Creative Director of Protect Blue.
+I work best outdoors, especially close to water, and with humans who are kind and have agency.

-After leaving the military I studied Documentary Directing & Film Production at MET Film School at Ealing Studios in London.
-Since then I have dedicated my work to ocean conservation, supporting grassroots communities, enabling science in remote locations and sharing impactful stories from the frontlines of ocean protection.
+After leaving the military, I studied Documentary Directing and Film Production at Ealing Studios - London MET Film School.
+Since then, I’ve focused on ocean conservation, supporting grassroots communities, enabling science in remote locations and telling stories from the frontlines of ocean protection.